-I. Ruby will turn 8 years old this year, just before Lunar New Year.
+- I. Ruby will turn 8 years old this year just before Chinese New Year.
 She was born in the Year of the Snake.
-How many more years will it be until she will celebrate the Year of the Snake for the first time since she was born?
-Show with subtraction.

-2. Kevin was born in the Year of the Dragon.
+How many years will it be before she celebrates the Year of the Snake for the second time since she was born?
+Show how you know. - 2.
+Kevin was born in the Year of the Dragon.
 He will be thirteen years old when his family celebrates this new year.
-He thinks there are nine more years before it will be the Year of Dragon again.
+He thinks there are ten more years before it will be the Year of Dragon again.
 Is he correct?
 Explain.

 3. Mr. and Mrs. Wei were born in the same year, the Year of the Tiger.
 This year, they will celebrate the Year of the Tiger again.
-Circle two possible ages Mr. and Mrs. Wei could be this year
+Circle two possible ages Mr. and Mrs. Wei could be this year.
+How do you know?